joaoabotelho/tails/README.md

 #### Notes for upgrading erlang/elixir

-If you're running the tiger app locally and receive a message about missing erlang or elixir version, just install the suggested version.
+If you're running the tails app locally and receive a message about missing erlang or elixir version, just install the suggested version.
 For new versions of MacOS and asdf everything should go flawlessly.